jsaelhof/movie-picker/README.md

 - When picking, if you pick again (say within 5 minutes or in the same session), it should not pick that movie again.
 - Add a context for state like the split button being open
 - Add movie ratings
+- Click a non-null source to launch the stream action
+- ~~Add Documentary genre~~
 - ~~Move less used actions to "More Actions" menu~~
 - ~~Add search on Common Sense Media~~
 - ~~Need to move OMDB comm stuff to an endpoint and just use axios to call it directly (no need for the comm).~~